Get insider access

 2 Devices

-This Bluetooth-compatible speaker makes wirelessly streaming content from your mobile devices easy.
-You can pair it with up to two devices simultaneously, so you can switch between your phone and your laptop as an audio source in no time.
-Latency with iOS and Android devices is slightly high, though, so it's not as ideal for streaming videos and movies, as you may notice some lip-synching issues.
+This speaker has great Bluetooth connectivity.
+You can pair it with up to two devices simultaneously, meaning you can switch between using your phone and laptop as an audio source in no time.
+Latency with iOS and Android devices is slightly high, though, so it's not ideal for streaming videos and movies as you may notice some lip-synching issues.
+That said, different devices and apps compensate for latency differently.

 0